DocumentWDP-7

 5.4 Backward Compatibility

-Systems using WDP without namespaces (Level 0-1 conformance) continue to work:
+Systems using WDP without namespaces (Level 0-1 conformance) continue to operate correctly:

 Without namespace (5-part):